FuzionDragon/Page_Writer/README.md

 ### Core Features

+- Minimalistic interface with two pages, one for submitting snippets and another for viewing your snippets in the form of a rendered document.

+- Fuzzy finder used for selecting, marking and deleting your documents, powered by Fuse.js.

 - The user has the ability to quickly and easily merge notes with a specific document by simply giving a name of an existing document, if it doesn't exist then a document with the corresponding name will be created.

 - Notes without an entered name will merge or create a new document automatically by Page-Writer by using numerous algorithms against the existing documents and notes to make a decision. **(this feature currently will have varying results if the database is too small, so for the best results only use this feature when there is a reasonable population of documents and notes)**

+- Interactive document view page with the ability to update, delete and move individual snippets.

 ### Keybinds